Vietnam Defence Industry

 The General Department of Defence Industry (Tổng cục Công nghiệp Quốc phòng - TCCNQP), doing business as Vietnam Defence Industry (VDI), is a government agency under the Vietnam Ministry of National Defence.
-It was established on 15 September 1945, and is tasked with developing, organizing, and managing core national defense industrial bases.
+It was established on 15 September 1945, and is tasked with developing, organizing, and managing core national defence industrial bases.
 These include weapon design and R&D institutes, production plants, industrial corporations, and manufacturing enterprises responsible for producing and supplying military equipment, weapons, and technical means to support the Vietnam People's Army in defending the country.

 History

 The General Department of Defence Industry traces its roots to September 15, 1945, when President Hồ Chí Minh signed a decree to establish the Department of Military Ordnance under the Ministry of Defence.
 The department, led by Nguyễn Ngọc Xuân, was responsible for collecting, purchasing, and organizing facilities for the production of military weapons and equipment.
 Its structure included divisions for research, procurement, weapon design, and administration.

 Following Decree No. 34/SL, the department was reorganized into the Ordnance Manufacturing Bureau under the General Command of the People's Army of Vietnam.
 Vũ Anh was appointed as the bureau chief by Decree No. 35/SL dated March 25, 1946.
 Regional agencies were also established to directly manage weapon repair and production for military units.

 On February 4, 1947, the bureau was renamed the Ordnance Department, headed by the renowned weapons engineer Trần Đại Nghĩa, who would later become a major general.
 The department consisted of three offices and one administrative unit: the Technical Research Office (responsible for design and prototyping), the Military Workshop Office (managing production planning and technique), the Trade Office (handling procurement), and the Administrative Office (in charge of finance, administration, and logistics).

 On July 11, 1950, the Ordnance Department was transferred to the General Department of Supply, part of the General Command.
 Later, on November 4, 1958, the (Vietnam) issued Decree No. 262/NĐA, merging the Ordnance Department with the Department of Armaments to form a new Ordnance Department under the General Department of Logistics, headed by Nguyễn Văn Nam.

 On January 29, 1966, the Ministry of National Defence separated the Ordnance Department into two: the Department of Ordnance and the Department of Armaments.

 On September 10, 1974, following Resolution No. 39/QUTW by the Central Military Commission, the Council of Ministers issued Decree No. 221/CP to establish the General Department of Technology.
 The ordnance sector was reorganized into departments for technical and production management, as well as for overseeing weapons and ammunition manufacturing facilities.